bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - List will be propagated to TimeGraphViewer object

 ---
-title: Markers in Time Graph View
+# Markers in Time Graph View
-subtitle: AbstractTimeGraphView
+## AbstractTimeGraphView

 - Markers are **overlays** in the viewer
 - Shown also on ** maker axis**